ivan-lednev/obsidian-day-planner/README.md

 ```

 [obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) adds a modal with some handy shortcuts for adding dates like these.

-#### Dataview source filter

-You can set up Dataview to search for tasks in additional folders or tags.
-[Here are the docs on how to use the syntax](https://blacksmithgu.github.io/obsidian-dataview/reference/sources/).

 ## What else you can do